yutianwuldeo/GR6901/week2_how_to_run_python.md

     - xvec
     - zarr

-Create this environment using conda
+With this environment file, a new environment with the exact configuration can be installed in another server by executing

     $ conda env create -f environment.yml